TheArchSeal/poems/alien.md

 Every sound melding into one.
 Every alloy equally indiscernible.
 The bass resonating in a tense chest.
-the joy screeching in bleeding ears.
+The joy screeching in bleeding ears.

 Exhausting.
 Overwhelming.